WE ARE OPEN FOR THE SEASON!

 WEEDS: don't put off weeding!
 Regular maintenance prevents spread.

 Spurge weed, (Euphorbia maculata) is popping up now that the weather is warm.
 Once you have an infestation of this it is difficult to get rid of it.
 Hand pulling, making sure to remove the tap root, and the use of thick mulch to starve the seedlings of light are the most effective removal methods in my experience.
 Use gloves when handling spurge.
-The milky sap can cause irritation in some people.
+The milky sap can irritate some people.

 FERTILIZE: Fertilizing in the summer is not recommended.